 “Stanford ACT helped us set priorities based on survey data, not just intuition.
 Their work was organized and actionable.” – Aimee Alling, Executive Director, Big Sur Charter School

 I cannot thank you enough for the rich analysis, spot on recommendations, and all around useful tool you developed for us!
 I know the Board is really impressed and appreciative of your work.
 We will be reviewing this plan a lot over the coming months, including our board retreat.
 Thank you all for your time, effort and expertise!
 I am very grateful.” – Anna Foglia, Chief Executive Officer, Sun Street Centers

 Stanford ACT Monterey Bay

 The services of the Stanford Alumni Consulting Team (ACT) in Monterey Bay are offered by the Stanford University Graduate School of Business Alumni Association in partnership with the Community Foundation for Monterey County.
-The Stanford ACT in Monterey Bay is composed of ten consultants.
-The members of the team hold three doctorates, ten master’s degrees, including six MBA’s (from Stanford and Harvard).
+The Stanford ACT in Monterey Bay is composed of nine consultants.
+The members of the team hold one doctorate, nine master’s degrees, including six MBA’s (from Stanford and Harvard).
 In addition, the members average over 30 years of senior management experience.
-Their experience ranges from startups to key management roles in five corporations with revenues over a billion dollar each.
+Their experience ranges from startups to key management roles in five corporations with revenues over a billion dollars each.

 Stanford ACT member since 2002 specializing in marketing and strategic planning.
 BA Economics, MBA, Stanford University.
 18 years of management experience in Marketing, Business Planning, and Channel Development, 21 years at Hewlett Packard; several years at SRI International, and other consulting firms.
 Responsible for a $600M business at HP; strong services and process background.